 Although admission is free for the static collections and the sculpture park there are charges for some of the exhibitions so you might want to check the National Galleries Scotland website before you depart to see what’s currently on, especially as most paid exhibitions cost over £10 per ticket.

-That being said they’re not bad value if you really like modern art, but if you’ve just got a passing interest I’d advise you to stick to the static collections as there’s more than enough content to keep you occupied for most of an afternoon.
+That being said they’re not bad value if you really like modern art, but if you’ve only got a passing interest I’d advise you to stick to the static collections as there’s more than enough content to keep you occupied for most of an afternoon.

 Luckily though, the gallery is opposite the Water of Leith which offers a lovely walk along picturesque waterside paths with ample bird feeding and puddle splashing opportunities.
-To get there cross the bridge from the Modern One into the Life Tribute Memorial Park and follow the river towards Dean Bridge on Queensferry Road.
+To get there, cross the bridge from the Modern One into the Life Tribute Memorial Park and follow the river towards Dean Bridge on Queensferry Road.

 Things to do at the Scottish National Gallery of Modern Art